Kernix13/beginner-git-commands/INTERMEDIATE_GIT.md

 After you push the changes to GitHub you would then make a PR (pull request) whether you are contributing or working on your own project.

+> **NOTE**: I edited all of BEGINNER_GIT and ADVANCED_GIT and everything above this point.
+I'm confident on the notes thus far.
+I'm not so confident about the rest of this file.

-Remember, you push the changes for your branch _from_ your branch, not from `master`.
+> **Remember, you push the changes for your branch _from_ your branch, not from `master`.**

 Then back on your repo main page: